mccbc/notes/reviewer_comments.md

 2. Equation 33: Can you remind the reader about why this is the solution? (e.g. ansatz, harmonic forcing, residue calculus, etc.)

-    - **New text has been added referring to Equation 33 as "an approximate expression for the resonant response of the eigenfunctions".**
+    - **New text has been added referring to Equation 33 as "an approximate expression for the resonant response of the eigenfunctions".
+This is simply the functional form we found through numerical evaluation.**

 3. End of Section 3.1: Please summarize the intuition gained here, e.g. requiring more spatial terms than time terms is a result of the diffusion (Brownian motion / heat equation) behavior?